AlesanddroPB95/wgpp/README.md

-# wgpp
+# WildTangent Games Preservation Project
-WildTangent Games Preservation Project
+A Preservation Group of WildTangent Games, Games and stuff, plus ORBs